score-json/json/TSF/trustable/no-parsing-faults/NPF-01.1.md

     Erikhu1: 1.0
 ---

-The service ignores the presence of a single UTF-8 byte order mark at the very beginning of the input.
+The service provided by nlohmann/json ignores the presence of a single UTF-8 byte order mark at the very beginning of the input.

-sab